cslab-hub/vizaod/README.md

 # Workflow

-Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted in order to make use of approved/discarded annotations for further training steps and for evaluating your model.
+This application is designed to serve as a tool for verifying annotations in object detection tasks, incorporating a human-in-the-loop (HITL) process.
+We assume that your goal is to verify the annotations your model predicted in order to use approved or discarded annotations for subsequent training phases and model evaluation.
 The workflow with VizAOD is depicted in the figure and description below.

 1. Use the initial annotations for first model training *initial training step* -- constructing the initial object detection model.
 2. Predict annotations for a subset of the unlabeled images.